Galazzo-Brothers/Carlton.Base/src/Foundation/README.md

 ## Feedback and Contributions

-We welcome feedback, suggestions, and contributions from the community to improve the Carlton.Core.Layouts library.
+We welcome feedback, suggestions, and contributions from the community to improve the `Carlton.Core.Foundation` library.
 If you encounter any issues, have ideas for enhancemet